 Choose the right type of cloud

 Different types of clouds give you a different degree of control and security.
 On top of that, they have different compliance and regulatory specifications.
-Whether you are a challenger bank or a long-established financial institution, you must select the right deployment and operating model that would address your security and compliance concerns.
+Whether you are a digital bank or a long-established financial institution, you must select the right deployment and operating model that would address your security and compliance concerns.